Viktor Lakhin

-Viktor Lakhin is a Russian basketball player.
+Viktor Lakhin (born July 30, 2001), nicknamed “the Lakhin-ess Monster” is a Russian professional basketball player who last played for the Cangrejeros de Santurce of the Baloncesto Superior Nacional (BSN).
 He played college basketball for the Clemson Tigers and the Cincinnati Bearcats.

-Early life and high school
+Early life

 Lakhin was born in Russia, where he spent his youth years playing for the Russian U-18 National Team where he averaged 9.8 points and 7.0 rebounds while shooting 47.2 percent from the field.
 Ultimately, he decided to move to the United States to play college basketball for the Cincinnati Bearcats over other offers from Colorado, Colorado State, Ole Miss, St. John’s, Utah State, and Wake Forest.

 College career

 Cincinnati

 During his true freshman season in 2020-21, he missed the entirety of the season with a knee injury.
 On December 5, 2021, Lakhin totaled 13 points and 11 rebounds in a victory over Bryant.
 He finished the 2021-22 season, appearing in 29 games, where he averaged 4.2 points and 3.5 rebounds per game.
 During the 2022-23 season, Lakhin averaged 11.6 points, 7.1 rebounds, 1.4 blocks, and 1.2 steals per game.
 On November 12, 2023, Lakhin put up 26 points and 11 rebounds in a 85-73 victory versus Eastern Washington.
 In the 2023-24 season, he played in 29 games, where he averaged 9.2 points and 6.0 rebounds per game.
 After the conclusion of the 2023-24 season, Lakhin decided to enter his name into the NCAA transfer portal.